ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 ## 🏹 Manual resolution of fingerprints

-Unless a fingerprint is added to the constructor of `BytecodePatch`, the fingerprint will not be resolved automatically by ReVanced Patcher before the patch is executed.
+Unless a fingerprint is added to a patch, the fingerprint will not be resolved automatically by ReVanced Patcher before the patch is executed.
 Instead, the fingerprint can be resolved manually using various overloads of the `resolve` function of a fingerprint.

 You can resolve a fingerprint in the following ways: